 - You neglect your own self-care, mental health, nutrition, exercise, sleep or finances.

-How to set boundaries (and stick to them)
+How to set and maintain healthy boundaries

-1. Recognize your limits.
+1. Recognize your limits

 Understand that boundaries are set on you and not on others.
 You can’t change others.
 You aren’t responsible for what they do, say or how they even react.
 Since you can’t change others, change yourself.

-2. Listen to your thoughts and emotions.
+2. Listen to your thoughts and emotions

 Some questions to ask yourself: